louislau1129/CoMFLP/README.md

 ## CoMFLP: Correlation Measure based Fast Search on Layer Pruning
 This repository contains code for the implementation of CoMFLP, a fast search layer pruning algorithm.

+*The corresponding paper is or will under peer review, and will coming soon~*

 ### Background:
 The recently proposed DeepNet [^1] model scaled the transformer up to 1,000 layers.
 Despite the significant performance improvement, the model is inefficient and difficult to apply on the edge device.
 Layer pruning (LP) is a reasonable method considering the layer redundancy.
 However, previous LP methods mostly rely on an task-specific evaluation metric to search, which is